python-jsonschema/hypothesis-jsonschema/README.md

 The public API consists of just one function: `hypothesis_jsonschema.from_schema`, which takes a JSON schema and returns a strategy for allowed JSON objects.

-Schema reuse with "definitions" and "$ref" is not yet supported, but everything else in drafts 04, 05, and 07 is fully tested and working.
+JSONSchema drafts 04, 05, and 07 are fully tested and working.
+As of version 0.11, this includes resolving non-recursive references!

 For details on how to use this strategy in your tests, [see the Hypothesis docs](https://hypothesis.readthedocs.io/).